smashmath/smashmath.github.io/_posts/2021-11-25-eigentricks.md

   - name: Proof of the The Eigenvector Columns Theorem
 ---

+(Updated 4/17/24 with a smoother proof for the ECT)

 # The Characteristic Polynomial

 First we examine the general characteristic polynomial of any $$2\times2$$ matrix